A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 All quantities in eq.~(\ref{EQ:NLOamp}) that contain explicit IR-divergences, i.e. poles in $\epsilon$, contain RS-dependent pieces in their truncated Laurent series to order $\epsilon^0$, especially the integrated $\hat{I}_{RS}$.
 At NLO, this concerns only $\int_{d\Phi_{n}} d\sigma_{\rm NLO}^{\mathcal{V}}$ and $\int_{1} d\sigma^{\mathcal{S}} = \hat{I}_{RS} \otimes |\mathcal{A}_n|^2$ that live in the same n-particle phase space.
 By appealing to an IR-subtraction method the unitarity constraint, originally imposed between the calculations of $\int_{d\Phi_{n+1}} d\sigma_{\rm NLO}^{\mathcal{R}}$ and $\int_{d\Phi_{n}} d\sigma_{\rm NLO}^{\mathcal{V}}$ is translated into the following ``locally distributed'' version: we just need to make sure that contributions associated with the same partonic phase space are computed consistently with a unitarity-respecting prescription, while pole-subtracted 4-dimensional remainders living in different partonic phase spaces can be computed independently of each other (using different methods).
 Thus, as argued in ref.~\cite{Catani:1996pk}, IR subtraction methods offer a convenient way to isolate and investigate the RS-dependence of individual singular pieces and subsequently ensure the unitarity of regularization prescriptions used in the calculation.~\\

-With the skeleton of an IR-subtraction framework ready, we can discuss how each of the two square brackets in the last line of eq.~(\ref{EQ:NLOamp}) should be evaluated with our proposed prescription in order to ensure a correct NLO observable $\sigma_{\rm NLO}$.
+With the above sketch of essential aspects of an IR-subtraction framework ready, we can discuss how each of the two square brackets in the last line of eq.~(\ref{EQ:NLOamp}) should be evaluated with our proposed prescription in order to ensure a correct NLO observable $\sigma_{\rm NLO}$.

-First, the subtraction of implicit IR-singularities in $d\sigma_{\rm NLO}^{\mathcal{R}}$, i.e. terms in the first square bracket of the last line of eq.~(\ref{EQ:NLOamp}), is to be done at the integrand level of phase-space integrals.
+First, the subtraction of implicit IR-singularities in $d\sigma_{\rm NLO}^{\mathcal{R}}$, i.e.~terms in the first square bracket of the last line of eq.~(\ref{EQ:NLOamp}), is to be done at the integrand level of phase-space integrals.
 This results in a subtracted real-radiation contribution that is numerically integrable in 4 dimensions.
 In the 4-dimensional limit ($\epsilon = 0$) the external polarization states defined by the momentum basis representations given in section~\ref{SEC:Prescription}, all coincide with their respective standard 4-dimensional expressions.
 Therefore the RS-independence of the finite remainders of real-radiation contributions associated with the 4-dimensional (n+1)-particle phase space is manifest as dimensional regularization can be avoided from the outset.
-Thus we just have to make sure that in this hybrid prescription, the integral-level subtraction of explicit $\epsilon$-pole singularities in $2~\mathrm{Re}\left[\mathcal{A}_{n}^{*} \mathcal{A}_{n}^{\mathcal{V}}\right]$, i.e. the second square bracket of the last line of eq.~(\ref{EQ:NLOamp}), is also done in a unitarity-respecting way so as to lead to the correct RS-independent finite remainder in the n-particle phase space.
+Thus we just have to make sure that in this hybrid prescription, the integral-level subtraction of the explicit $\epsilon$-pole singularities in $2~\mathrm{Re}\left[\mathcal{A}_{n}^{*} \mathcal{A}_{n}^{\mathcal{V}}\right]$, i.e.~the second square bracket of the last line of eq.~(\ref{EQ:NLOamp}), is also done in a unitarity-respecting way so as to lead to the correct RS-independent finite remainder in the n-particle phase space.